Usage for Beginners¶

 doc = ezdxf.readzip(zipfilename[, filename])

-Which loads the DXF file filename from the zip-file zipfilename or the first DXF file in the zip-file if filename is absent.
+Which loads the DXF document filename from the zip-file zipfilename or the first DXF file in the zip-file if filename is absent.

-It is also possible to read a DXF file from a stream by the ezdxf.read()
+It is also possible to read a DXF document from a stream by the ezdxf.read()

 function, but this is a more advanced feature, because this requires detection